Palliative Care - CPD for All Nurses Seminar

 9:00amIntroduction to Pain Management in Advanced Disease

 In Australia today, there are ample medications available to treat pain in palliative care.
-As many people with advanced disease will suffer some sort of pain, nursing confidence in administering appropriate medicines is essential.
+As many people with advanced disease will suffer from some sort of pain, nursing confidence in administering appropriate medicines is essential.
 This session reviews the underlying principles of pain management in people with life-limiting illnesses.
 It explains the goals of care and how to interpret them for palliative care patients.
-Includes:
+It includes:

 - What are the principles underpinning good nursing practice for pain control in palliative care patients?

 - How can you truly assess a subjective “feeling” such as pain?